-If someone close to you dies, how much time can I take off work?
+If someone close to me dies, how much time can I take off work?

-If the person who died is a member of your immediate family (child, spouse, child of a spouse, father, mother, brother or sister) you have a right to this time off:
+If the person who died is a member of your immediate family (child, spouse, child of a spouse, father, mother, brother or sister) you have a right to five days off:

-- one day off at your employer's expense (paid leave)
+- two days off at your employer's expense (paid leave)

-- four other days at your own expense (unpaid leave
+- three other days at your own expense (unpaid leave

 You also have a right to 104 weeks off without pay in these situations:

 - death of your child, if the child was under 18